 The City of Burnaby is boosting funding to accelerate the construction of new sidewalks in the coming years.

-In all, the city estimates it’s missing 438 km of sidewalks.
+As for the areas that don’t have any sidewalks, the city estimates it’s missing 438 km of sidewalks.

 Burnaby currently builds an average of 7 km of sidewalk every year – putting it on pace to cover only half the city’s needs over the next 30 years, according to a staff report.
 Staff estimate “completion of the sidewalk network would take over 60 years through current policies, practices and funding levels.”